-(Indianapolis) – December 10, 2018 – At the Indiana Farm Bureau state convention, the delegate body reelected INFB President Randy Kron by acclamation.
-Kron was unopposed in the election that took place on Saturday, Dec.
-8 in Fort Wayne, Indiana.
+(INDIANAPOLIS) – Dec.
+13, 2021 – At the Indiana Farm Bureau State Convention, the delegate body reelected Randy Kron president of INFB.
+Kron ran against Jeremy Barron from Noble County in the election that took place on Friday, Dec.
+10 in French Lick.

 Kron was first elected to the role of INFB president in 2015.
-In his acceptance speech, Kron said as the organization approaches its 100th anniversary next year, he’s eager to celebrate everything INFB has accomplished in the last 100 years.
-He added that planning for the future is vital to the continued success of INFB.
+Prior to that, he served for 14 years as the organization’s vice president.
+In his acceptance speech, Kron said that planning for the future is vital to the continued success of INFB.